zerbzman/FunWithPicker/README.md

 [here is the link to the image generator](http://hmaidasani.github.io/RadialChartImageGenerator/)
 * Display a foreground picker that shows a numerical sequence.
 * Coordinate the background with the picker foreground
-* When the user chooses a picker value, show the spelled out value in a label.
+* When the user chooses a picker value, show the spelled out numeric value in a label.
 The text of the label should use a custom font.

-> let formatter = NSNumberFormatter()
-   formatter.numberStyle = NSNumberFormatterStyle.
-SpellOutStyle
-   println("\(identifier) \(formatter.stringFromNumber(1234.5678))")
+> Example:  1234 becomes:
+> One Thousand Two Hundred Thirty Four.
+> There is an easy way to do this in Swift
+> And no, I am not going to tell you what it is.

 Fork this project and then create an IOS Watchkit App on your Mac.
 Finish the project, push it, and create a pull request.